Bridging Loan Terminology Explained

 - Legal Fees: Costs associated with the legal work required to process the loan.
 This includes drafting and reviewing loan documents, conducting property searches, and ensuring that the loan complies with all relevant regulations.

-- Interest Rates: A term known by most already, bridging loan interest rates, are the percentage charged by the lender on the loan amount, calculated on an annual basis.
+- Interest Rates: A term known by most already, bridging loan interest rates are the percentage charged by the lender on the loan amount, calculated on an annual basis.
 Interest rates on bridging loans can vary widely depending on factors such as the loan's duration, the borrower's creditworthiness, and the perceived risk to the lender.

 Repayment and Exit Strategies

 - Exit Strategy: The plan for repaying bridging finance, such as selling the property or securing long-term financing.
-A well-defined exit strategy is crucial for obtaining a bridging loan, as it reassures the lender of your ability to repay the loan.
+A well-defined bridging loan exit strategy is crucial for obtaining a bridging loan, as it reassures the lender of your ability to repay the loan.

 - Interest Roll-Up: An option where interest is added to the loan balance and paid at the end of the term, rather than monthly.
 This can be beneficial if you prefer to manage cash flow during the loan term, but it will result in a higher overall repayment amount.